The Art Bender Scholarship

 The accuracy of the application will be reviewed by the scholarship committee.
 Only complete applications will be considered for the award.
 The committee will judge the candidate applications based on the criteria listed below.

 - The degree to which the application meets the stated eligibility requirements.

 - The demonstrated financial need of the applicant.

 Once the committee has completed their review, they will develop a recommendation and deliver it to the section’s executive committee for the final selection of the award winner(s).

-See files below for scholarship application forms.
+See link below for scholarship application form.